sdhutchins/awesome-edu-perks/README.md

-# Student Perks, Discounts, and Freebies (U.S. Students, .edu Email Required)
+# Student Perks, Discounts, and Freebies

 College students (and graduate students and others with .edu emails) in the U.S. can unlock **exclusive perks and discounts** simply by using their `.edu` email address or verifying student status.
 This directory provides a categorized list of those